iftechfoundation/ifarchive-static/md/org-procedures.md

 ### IFComp games

 IFComp is a special case.
-The `if-archive/games/competition2023` folder always preserves the games *as they were released during IFComp*.
-These are never updated or replaced.
+The `if-archive/games/competition20XX` folder always preserves the games *as they were released during IFComp*.

-Post-comp releases go in the appropriate `if-archive/games/format` dir.
+Mid-comp releases (before the end of voting) go in `if-archive/games/competition20XX/Games`.
+The older, start-of-comp release is moved to `if-archive/games/competition20XX/Games/old`.

+Releases after the end of voting ("post-comp") do *not* go in `competition20XX`.
+We want to preserve `competition20XX` exactly as it was when the results came out.
+Therefore, post-comp releases go in the appropriate `if-archive/games/format` dir.
+(Include a line in the description saying "Original IFComp release is at ...".)

+(Note that the difference between "mid-comp" and "post-comp" is about when the game was released on the IFComp web site, not when it was uploaded to the IF Archive.
+It's possible that a mid-comp release gets uploaded late.
+Check the compile date or serial number to be sure.)

 ## Index files and metadata